ShumailaAhmed/AI-Workshop/README.md

 plt.xlabel('epoch')
 ```

-now we need to plot the output, we will need to plot the non linear boundries in form of contours.
+now we need to plot the output, we will need to plot the nonlinear boundaries in form of contours.

 ```
 def plot_decision_boundary(X, y): # accepts two arguments